Police: Man shot and wounded by Henrico police after firing at officers executing search warrant

 During the approach to the residence, shots were fired by a suspect, and as the shots were fired, officers discharged their weapons, police said.

 The suspect was struck by the gunfire.
-Henrico Fire & EMS paramedics already were on scene as part of the operation and were able to render emergency medical aid to the man.
+Henrico Fire & EMS paramedics were already on scene as part of the operation and were able to render medical aid to the man.
 He was taken to a local hospital with critical injuries, police said.

 The officers were not injured in the shooting.
 Police did not disclose how many officers fired their weapons.